Generic Name: fentanyl (nasal) (FEN tan il)

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Fentanyl may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Avoid driving or operating machinery until you know how fentanyl will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Fentanyl nasal side effects